UASTrack: A Unified Adaptive Selection Framework with Modality-Customization in Single Object Tracking: Methods

-Consistent with OSTrack \cite{ostrack}, we employ focal loss as the classification loss $L_{cls}$ and adopt $L_{1}$ loss and $L_{GIoU}$ loss for regression.
-Additionally, we propose Classification Constraint Loss that incorporates a cross-entropy loss to enhance the learning capability of the Discriminative Auto-Selector.
+Following OSTrack \cite{ostrack}, we utilize focal loss as the classification loss {$\mathrm{L}_{\mathrm{cls}}$} and adopt {$\mathrm{L}_{1}$} loss and {$\mathrm{L}_\mathrm{GIoU}$} loss for regression.
+To further enhance the learning capability of the Discriminative Auto-Switch, we introduce an additional classification loss {$\mathrm{L}_\mathrm{task}$} that incorporates cross-entropy loss.
 The overall loss $L$ is defined as:

 where $\lambda_{1}$, $\lambda_{2}$, and $\alpha$ are set as 5, 2, and 0.1, respectively.